DBOS Architecture

 Applications and Databases

 Each DBOS application server connects to a Postgres database, called the system database.
-This database durably stores workflow and step checkpoints, and queue and message state.
-Its schema and tables are documented here.
-One physical Postgres server can host multiple system databases for several DBOS applications.
-Separate DBOS applications (meaning separate code bases) should not share a system database.
+This database serves as the persistence layer for all workflow checkpoints, step outputs, and queue state.
+The complete schema and table structure are documented here.

 How Workflow Recovery Works

-2. Next, DBOS restarts the interrupted workflow from the beginning by calling it with its checkpointed inputs.
-As the workflow re-executes, it checks before executing each step if that step's output is checkpointed in Postgres.
+Next, DBOS restarts each interrupted workflow by calling it with its checkpointed inputs.
+As the workflow re-executes, it checks before each step if that step's output is checkpointed in Postgres.
 If there is a checkpoint, the step returns the checkpointed output instead of executing.

-3. Eventually, the recovered workflow reaches a step whose output is not checkpointed in Postgres.
+Eventually, the recovered workflow reaches a step with no checkpoint.
+This marks the point where the original execution failed.
 The recovered workflow executes that step normally and proceeds from there, thus resuming from the last completed step.

 For DBOS to be able to safely recover a workflow, your code must satisfy two requirements: